-Compensation for overtime work for Support, Service, Temporary, PAO, and PAS Staff
+Compensation for overtime work for Support, Service, Temporary, and PAO Staff

 - Temporary employees receive overtime pay at the rate of time and one half for the overtime work performed for hours worked in excess of 40 hours per workweek (OVT).
 Compensatory time off does not apply to Temporary employees.